Cloud4Wi-Create/my-apps-tutorial/README.md

    you will want to refer back to it when going through your apps.
    * **App Management**
-       * **App Visibility** - Allows Venue owners to configure their respective venues, or only allow Tenant level users to configure the app.
+       * **App Visibility** - Allows Venue owners to configure their respective venues, or only allow Company level users to configure the app.
            * I set this to "Tenant" for the sake of the KISS principle (Keep it Stupid Simple).
            This can always be changed later as your app evolves.
        * **Enable Pre-Authentication Mode** - This allows the app to be triggered before it is authenticated by the wi-fi hotspot.
-           * Please set this to
+           * Please enable this, as we will need it enabled for the example.
    * **App Endpoints**
         * **Base URL** - This is the base domain that your app is hosted on.
-Ex: https://google.com
+Ex: https://cloud4wi.com
         * **App Bar Page** - This will display in the app bar if the app is enabled in the Welcome Portal.
         * **Access Journey Page** - This page is meant for when the app is triggered during the Access Journey of the end-user.
         * **Admin Panel Settings Page** - This page will be your configuration page to be